xzerkses/Django_Yaas/README.md

 # Complete Project or Leftovers requirements

 If you have chosen option 2 or 3, then you can submit your entire project here for grading.
-On the other hand, if you have chosen option 1 and submitted your project in 3 incremental parts, then you have a chance to implement those requirements which have not been graded yet in the last three assignments.
+On the other hand, if you have chosen option 1 and submitted your project in 3 incremental parts, then you have a chance to implement those requirements which have not been graded yet in the last three assignments and submitted here.

 Submission guidelines: